Video Game Displays Removed From Walmart Shelves Following El Paso Shooting

 — IGN (@IGN) August 9, 2019

-Another Walmart spokesman, Randy Hargrove stated that while policy wasn’t changing, they are taking down these displays to protect their customers.
+Another Walmart spokesman, Randy Hargrove, stated that while policy wasn’t changing, they are taking down these displays to protect their customers.

 ‘There’s been no change in policy.
 [We have] been focused on caring for customers and employees in the El Paso community.
 It’s horrible… what’s happened.”

 Walmart CEO Doug McMillon sent a note to store employees promising that they are taking action, and that the retailer will be “thoughtful and deliberate” when it comes to making changes on the store level.